Body Presencing Hologram

 The Future: How Boundaries Create Love

 Healthy boundaries enable us to love ourselves and to recognize and own our truths while honoring the truths of others.
-Boundaries enable us to see and feel our feelings while remaining connected to ourselves and to others.
+Boundaries enable us to see and feel our feelings while remaining connected to ourselves and others.
 This is the foundation of being able to experience love for self, others, and the world.

 The Past: Depressed